 QuickBooks is an accounting software for business entities.
-This software which allows keeping track of your everyday business transactions, payroll, sales, expenses and inventory, may occasionally crash.
+It allows keeping track of your everyday business transactions, payroll, sales, expenses and inventory.
+QuickBooks crashes can be quite frustrating.

 Estimated Download Time: 10 Seconds